NOAA-MDL/tdlpackio/README.md

 ## Development

-The intention of tdlpackio is to become the offical Python interface for the NCEP g2c library.
-Therefore, the development evolution of tdlpackio will mainly focus on how best to serve that purpose and its primary user's -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.
+The development evolution of tdlpackio will mainly focus on how best to serve that purpose and its primary user's -- mainly meteorologists, physical scientists, and software developers supporting the missions within NOAA's National Weather Service (NWS) and National Centers for Environmental Prediction (NCEP), and other NOAA organizations.

 ## Disclaimer